LaurenceTimothyMGarcia/ProceduralTerrainGenerator/README.md

 # Unity Procedural Terrain Generator
  Procedural Terrain Generator using Perlin Noise.
-Currently working on adding more features that allow for mazes and a stronger shader system
+Currently working on adding more features that allow for mazes and a stronger shader system.

+ This is a separate repository from [Gunslinger Hilda](https://github.com/LaurenceTimothyMGarcia/GunslingerHilda) in order to segment the tool from that specific game prototype.

 # Description
 An isolated build of a procedural terrain generator tool for Unity.
 The tool builds a 2D perlin noise texture then uses the terrain mesh to determine the height of each pixel on the map.
 Separating the tool into these 2 components allows the user to have more control over the individual components.
 This tool is based on Sebastian Lague's Procedural Generation Series.